ALandauer/HR-VPTM-AKL/README.md

 Images follow the basic guidelines from the oLaF software.
 In short: the optical configuration should be specified in a LFMconfig.yaml file, a `whiteImage.tif` image of a uniformly illuminated microlens array, and a sequence of one or more images to reconstruct.

-* Good alignemnt of optics is critical for reconstruction quality.
+* Good alignment of optics is critical for reconstruction quality.
 We have found LFDisplay (http://graphics.stanford.edu/software/LFDisplay/) and the WhiteImage to be handy for evaluating alignment.
-* Particle size is important - we aim for a particle diameter of 5 to 10 px.
+* Particle size is important - we aim for a particle diameter of 5 px to 10 px.
 * Particle seeding density should be a compromise between particle overlap and loss of spatial resolution due to gaps between fiducials.
 Fewer than around 10 particles in the field of view tend to lead to tracking errors and the code may not run.
 Overlapping particles tends to lead to reconstruction artifacts, increased uncertainty in centroid finding, and ghost particles.
 * Background light in the image should be eliminated as much as possible, to avoid reconstruction artifacts.
+* Selecting the correct reconstruction settings (volume height, microlens diameter, etc) is important f

-*Health warning* Reconstruction can take a *long* time (particularly for large image sequences, of course) - be careful in choosing settings, and make sure to check a single reconstruction before running every image in a video.
+*Health warning* Reconstruction can take a *long* time (particularly for large image sequences, of course) and use a significant amount of storage (50+ GB) - be careful in choosing settings, and make sure to check a single reconstruction before running every image in a video.

 ### Running including example case